herbs and spices adulterationherbs and spices adulteration

 Findings from Recent Research

+Now, let’s turn our attention to turmeric.
 A 2023 study by researchers from the University of Parma in Italy and the University of Chemistry and Technology in Prague revealed the alarming extent of turmeric adulteration.
 Using advanced genetic and chemical analysis techniques, the researchers uncovered several methods used to tamper with turmeric.
 Here are the most common ones:

 1. Substitution with Other Curcuma Species: